Christopher T. Hanson

-Christopher T. Hanson is an American bureaucrat and the current chairman of the United States Nuclear Regulatory Commission (NRC).
+Christopher T. Hanson is an American political staffer and energy consultant who served as the 17th chair of the United States Nuclear Regulatory Commission (NRC) from 2021 to 2025.
+Hanson served as a member of the commission from 2020 to 2025.

-He was sworn as a NRC Commissioner on June 8, 2020, and was reaffirmed by President Biden.
+He was sworn as a NRC Commissioner on June 8, 2020.
 He was previously a staff member on the Senate Appropriations Committee, as well as a Department of Energy official.

 Previously he was a consultant at Booz Allen Hamilton, where he led energy projects for government and industry.

 President Biden designated Hanson as chairman of the NRC effective January 20, 2021.

 He has a master's from Yale Divinity School and Yale School of Forestry and Environmental Studies, and a Bachelor of Arts degree in Religious Studies from Valparaiso University.